jwdevos/gobgp-mrt-injection-lab/README.md

 ## Lab Setup
 The lab topology according to the containerlab graph looks like this:
 ![Lab Topology](topology.png)

 Some more info about the setup and nodes used:
 | Node | Type | AS | lo0 IP | eth1 IP | eth2 IP |
 | --- | --- | --- | --- | --- | --- |
 | r1 | GoBGP | 65001 | 10.255.255.1 | 10.255.254.1/30 | N/A |
 | r2 | BIRD | 65002 | 10.255.255.2 | 10.255.254.2/30 | 10.255.254.5/30 |
 | r3 | BIRD | 65003 | 10.255.255.3 | 10.255.254.6/30 | N/A |

+The idea is that r1 builds an EBGP adjacency with r2, and r3 builds an EBGP adjacency with r3.
+Then, r1 gets some routes injected from an MRT file and exports them to r2 with next-hop-self set.
+The MRT routes should propagate to r3 as well.

 ## Bootstrapping The Lab